 Bit Definition Description Bit 0 Don't care This bit is non-writable and always returns '0' upon read.
 Bit 1 (WEL) Write Enable WEL indicates if the device is write enabled.
 This bit defaults to '0' (disabled) on power-up.
-WEL = '1'> Write enabled WEL = '0'> Write disabled Bit 2 (BP0) Block Protect bit '0' Used for block protection.
-For details, see Table 4 on page 7.
+WEL = 1> Write enabled WEL = 0> Write disabled Bit 2 (BP0) Block Protect bit '0' Used for block protection.
+For details, see Table 4.
 Bit 3 (BP1) Block Protect bit '1' Used for block protection.
-For details, see Table 4 on page 7.
-Bit 4-6 Don't care These bits are non-writable and always return '0' upon read.
-Bit 7 (WPEN) Write Protect Enable bit Used to enable the function of Write Protect Pin ($\overline{\text{WP}}$).
-For details, see Table 5 on page 7.
+For details, see Table 4.
+Bit 4-5 Don't care These bits are non-writable and always return '0' upon read.
+Bit 6 Don't care This bit is non-writable and always returns '1' upon read.
+Bit 7 (WPEN) Write Protect Enable bit Used to enable the function of Write Protect Pin (WP).
+For details, see Table 5.

-Bits 0 and 4-6 are fixed at '0'; none of these bits can be modified.
+Bits 0 and 4-5 are fixed at '0' and bit 6 is fixed at '1'; none of these bits can be modified.
 Note that bit 0 ("Ready or Write in progress" bit in serial flash and EEPROM) is unnecessary, as the F-RAM writes in real-time and is never busy, so it reads out as a '0'.
 An exception to this is when the device is waking up from sleep mode, which is described in Sleep Mode on page 10.
 The BP1 and BP0 control the software write-protection features and are nonvolatile bits.
 The WEL flag indicates the state of the Write Enable Latch.
 Attempting to directly write the WEL bit in the Status Register has no effect on its state.
 This bit is internally set and cleared via the WREN and WRDI commands, respectively.